Pre-Admission Orientation Program

-- Contact your insurance company to find out about preauthorization, co-payments and your coverage, should you need to stay in a rehabilitation center after surgery.
+- Contact your insurance company to find out about preauthorization, co-payments and your coverage for physical therapy after surgery.

 - Prepare your home.
 Stairs may be difficult initially.
 Arrange to stay on the first level for one to two weeks.
 Remove all throw rugs and cords that you might trip over.

 - Exercise your arm muscles to improve your ability to use a walker or crutches after surgery.

 - Strengthen and stretch your leg muscles to help support the knee while it’s healing.